schranz-search/schranz-search/docs/search_and_filters/index.rst

 NotEqualCondition
 -----------------

-The ``NotEqualCondition`` is used to filter the result by a specific given value not matching.
+The ``NotEqualCondition`` is used to filter the result by a specific field value not matching a given value.

 .. code-block:: php